- 1 Week trek

 - Winter Treks

 Har Ki Dun trek in Gangar and Osla Homestay:

 If you like to stay in simple village homestay and observe the local cultural tradition, then trail to Har Ki Dun with Gangar and Osla homestay option is an excellent choice.
 This variant takes the same trail as our regular Har Ki Dun trek, yet very different from the original.
 Har Ki Dun (Har is Shiva/God and Dun is valley symbolising Valley Of God) is a revered sanctum for locals and at the same time it is very attractive to the hikers, globally.
-This is an attempt that you, being a true traveller may observe and get connected closely to the local culture and people.
+This is an humble attempt that you, being a traveller may observe and get connected closely to the local culture and people.

 Brief Itinerary for Har Ki Dun in Osla homestay trek:

 Day 1: Dehradun to Sankri – 200 Km by bus – 10/11 hours.
 Twin sharing lodge

 Day 2: Sankri to Taluka village – 11 Km by car – 1 hour – Trek from Taluka to Gangar – 9 Km – 4/5 hours.
 Homestay.
 Explore the village in the afternoon.